kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 9. [Time to go incremental](9)
 10. [Epilogue](10)

-If you want to test out, modify and run the example code locally, clone this repository, start a local web server in the root directory (for example, using `python3 -m http.server`) and open the web page (at `http://localhost:8000` or similar).
-Each subfolder in the directory list has a running application you can look at.
+If you want to test out, modify and run the example code locally, clone [this repository](https://github.com/kristoffer-dyrkorn/triangle-rasterizer), start a local web server in the root directory (for example, using `python3 -m http.server`) and open the web page (at `http://localhost:8000` or similar).
+Each subfolder has a running application you can look at, and the folder name matches the section number.

-I you would prefer to just look at the example apps, follow the links at the end of each section.
+I you would prefer to just run the example apps, follow the links at the bottom of each section.